 cascade of five metres, over a polished black stone chute.

 Some extensions have recently been made to the gardens.
-Like all the
+Like all

-also has a fresh water spring.
+gardens, which also has a fresh water spring.